rocky-linux/documentation/docs/guides/learning_selinux.md

 | -m      |  Modify an object |
 | -l      |  List the objects |

-The `semanage` command may not be installed by default under RockyLinux.
+The `semanage` command may not be installed by default under Rocky Linux.

 Without knowing the package that provides this command, you should search for its name with the command: